Improving Web Site Accessibility

 Web Accessibility

-Times have changed, and this web page has evolved from the issue of achieving a consistent look in different alternative web browsers to its present topic of web accessibility.
-Some viewers might find the "Best Viewed with" title irritating, yet for this web site it stands for our attempt to improve web accessibility for all.
+Times have changed, and this Web page has evolved from the issue of achieving a consistent look in different alternative Web browsers to its present topic of Web accessibility.
+For this Web site, this Web page stands for our attempt to improve Web accessibility for all.

 Web Site Accessibility: What is it?
 And, how to achieve it is still very debatable.
-Here, in Lesson 1 we see a web site that presumes to teach web developers how to achieve it.
-Yet, is itself so poorly designed that it uses a fixed page width that shows up in Microsoft's Internet Explorer, the most commonly used web browser, rather than automatically conforming to whatever screen resolution the user happens to be using.
-This webmaster, for one, experienced a visual accessibility problem trying to read that supposedly well designed web page, because he finds web pages that require horizontal scrolling next to impossible to read.
+Here, in Lesson 1 we see a Web site that presumes to teach web developers how to achieve it.
+Yet, is itself poorly designed.
+This webmaster, for one, experienced a visual accessibility problem trying to read that supposedly well designed Web page in Internet Explorer.
 While in Mozilla's Firefox web browser there is no apparent page width problem.
-So, achieving Web Site Accessibility is still more of an art than a science.
+Achieving Web Site Accessibility is still more of an art than a science.

 Multilingual Web Accessibility

-Also, you can translate this web site into various other languages by installing 3rd party web browser toolbars that offer web page translation services.
+You can translate this Web site into various other languages by installing 3rd party Web browser toolbars that offer Web page translation services.

 Download the Google Toolbar